 An exposure that might place HCP at risk for HAIs is defined as an event that results in the transfer of pathogenic organisms from a source to a host by contact transmission, i.e., direct or indirect contact transmission; or respiratory transmission, i.e., inhalation of droplets or droplet nuclei (airborne transmission).2,3 Droplets and droplet nuclei are generated when people talk, breath, cough, or sneeze; or when water is converted to a fine mist by medical/dental devices, such as high-speed handpieces, ultrasonic instruments, or by lasers and electrosurgical units.2,3

-Pathogenic organisms associated with HAIs may be the result of person-to-person transmission, but contaminated patient-care items and environmental sources are also implicated.1-3 Source persons may be patients, other HCP, visitors to the healthcare facility, and household members.
+Pathogenic organisms associated with HAIs may be the result of person-to-person transmission, but contaminated patient-care items and environmental sources may also be implicated.1-3 Source persons may be patients, other HCP, visitors to the healthcare facility, and household members.
 A source person may have acute infection or may be transiently or chronically colonized by pathogenic organisms.
-It is also of importance to recognize the source person with an acute or chronic infection may be asymptomatic.
+It is also important to recognize the source person with an acute or chronic infection may be asymptomatic.